 You may be familiar with the most common mouth problems to plague little ones, like teething and thrush.
 However, you may not know that cavities are the most common chronic disease in young children.
 Cavities can develop as soon as your baby gets their first tooth.
 Read more about common mouth problems and how to help your baby have a healthy mouth.

 Most babies get their first tooth when they are 5-9 months old and have 6-8 teeth by their first birthday.
 New parents may dread teething, but many babies will sprout teeth with little more than some crankiness and extra drool.
 And, of course, chewing on everything they can get their hands on.
 Tips to help your baby get through teething include:

 Thrush is a mild yeast infection of the mouth.
 It will look like white patches on your baby’s tongue and inner cheeks.
-Sometimes it may go away on its own, though usually you may need to give your baby an anti-yeast medication.
+Sometimes it may go away on its own, though usually you will need to give your baby an anti-yeast medication.

 Start these healthy mouth habits now to ward off cavities before they form.